John Power (musician): Solo career

 Following the split, Power released the John Leckie produced solo album, Happening for Love in June 2003.
 Power would later comment on the album that "after the demise of Cast, I was still writing Cast-like tracks, but without the verve I had when I believed in it."

 Following the La's reformation, Power went on to release 2 further solo albums, more in the acoustic folk vein on the Tanuki Tanuki label (set up by former La's A&R man and his then manager Jona Cox.), Willow She Weeps in October 2006 and Stormbreaker in January 2008.
 From 2006 to 2009, Power performed live with the John Power Band featuring backing musicians Jay Lewis (bass, slide guitar) and Steve Pilgrim (drums).
 Oli Hughes replaced Pilgrim as drummer after he left to play with Paul Weller.
 In 2013, Power played John Lennon in Bob Eaton's musical Lennon at the Royal Court Theatre.
 As of 2015, John is again performing a solo acoustic tour alongside Jay Lewis with a set of July dates scheduled in North West England.

 Other work

 From 5 July to 16 August 2025, Power presented a Saturday afternoon show on Virgin Radio UK.
+Power returned to Virgin Radio UK for a one-off Christmas show on 24 December 2025.